Thailand

 • How much does Thailand change between regions?

 Thailand is a country of significant contrasts, with distinct differences between its northern, central, and southern regions.
 Northern Thailand, centered around Chiang Mai, offers a cooler climate, mountainous landscapes, ancient temples, and a focus on culture and trekking.
-The central region, dominated by Bangkok, is a bustling urban hub blending modern skyscrapers with historical sites.
+The central region, dominated by Bangkok, is dense and fast, with skyscrapers next to old temples.
 Southern Thailand is all about tropical beaches, island hopping, and marine activities, with variations in rainfall patterns between the Andaman Sea and Gulf coasts.

-• Do you need a licence to rent a scooter in Thailand?
+• Do you need a license to rent a scooter in Thailand?

 Yes, you need a full motorcycle license from your home country, plus an International Driving Permit (IDP) with the 'A' endorsement, to legally rent and ride a scooter or motorbike of any engine size in Thailand.
 While some rental shops may not strictly check for the correct license, riding without one means you're uninsured and liable for fines and serious legal consequences in case of an accident.